Japan’s

 Another day, another Zen

 Temple, Tenryuji.
-We did walk the

-beautiful gardens of this temple and the impressive adjoining bamboo forest, as
+We did walk the beautiful gardens of this temple and the impressive

-well as extensive hill side gardens, Okochi-Sanso, established on the home of a
+adjoining bamboo forest, as well as extensive hill side gardens, Okochi-Sanso, established on the home of a noted movie

-noted movie actor of the same name.
+actor of the same name.
+Japanese are

-Japanese are great gardeners, chopping and propping trees to impose
+great gardeners, chopping and propping trees to impose their will and even

-their will and even cutting each old last-year’s needle from the pines
+cutting each old last-year’s needle from the pines one-by-one leaving a

-one-by-one leaving a beautiful uniform green tree – and making lots of jobs.
+beautiful uniform green tree – and making lots of jobs.
+You know about bonsai,

-You know about bonsai, but did you know that they also plant trees on a high
+but did you know that they also plant trees on a high mound of dirt, then dig

-work.
-On the subway ride back to town I
+it away after 50 years exposing an artistic root work.
+On the subway ride back to town I abandoned

-abandoned the group, went north a couple stops and had lunch in the student
+the group, went north a couple stops and had lunch in the student center of Doshisha University which was coincidentally at my subway

-center of Doshisha University which was coincidentally at my subway exit.
-Then hiked through the grounds of the palace,
+exit.
+Then hiked through the grounds of

-preceding 1868, south and through a
+years preceding 1868, south and through

 Japan is slightly smaller than